sankalpmukim/events-management-portal/README.md

 GitHub: <https://github.com/sankalpmukim>

 At some point in the near future, I'll also deploy this app (because why not!) and leave the site url here.
 The deployed app can then be used for demo purposes.
+In the last half an hour, in order to push features quickly and attempt minor bug fixes at the same time, I have ruined previously working code...
+The backend still works flawlessly and the frontend mostly looks good but when a user registers for an event, it is not visible on the frontend but it is visible on the backend (Used `npx prisma studio` to check)